Back to insights

 Projects assessed to have the highest level of additionality risk - significant risk - are limited to a moderately low (‘BB’) BeZero Carbon Rating.
 Further, in cases where we consider additionality risk to be especially severe, the rating is analytically constrained.
 In fact, seven out of eight of our lowest rated projects (D ratings) are driven by overarching additionality risk.

 Figure 3: Additionality is a key determinant of overall credit quality.
-Projects assessed to have significant additionality risk are constrained to moderately low ratings of ‘BB’, with the majority assigned ratings of ‘B’ or ‘C’ in the overall assessment.
+The majority of projects with significant additionality risk are assigned ratings of ‘B’ or ‘C’ in the overall assessment.

 Our analytical model means that we are not constrained by our indicative risk factor weighting (it’s not a cut-and-dried formula) and no one risk factor is limiting, any can be.